monarch-initiative/Squirls/threes-ingest/README.md

 # 3S ingest

-This module is responsible for building of 3S resource files for *Refseq*, *Ensembl*, and *Ucsc* transcripts.
+This module is responsible for building of 3S resource files.

 ## How to build the resource files

+There are two commands that need to be run in order to build the resource files for a genome assembly:
+- `generate-config` - generate the config file
+- `ingest | run-ingest` - build the resource directory

 ### Generate a config file
 We need to generate and fill the config file first.
 If you do not have some resources, download a resource bundle from